Australian Music Association: Affiliations and other activities

 From 2007 to 2009, the AMA partnered with the Queensland Conservatorium Research Centre Griffith University, along with the Music Council of Australia and the Australian Society for Music Education in a project called Sound Links, focusing on community music.

 Since around 2008 or 2009, AMA has been a partner of the National Association of Music Merchants (NAMM), the US-based trade association and presenter of the major international trade show (the NAMM Show).
 With NAMM, the AMA participates in the International Coalition (of music products associations), collaborates on international advocacy relating to CITES issues, contributes to the Global Report, attends and participates in the NAMM Show, collaborates with the Oral History program, and the AMA has had various initiatives supported by the NAMM Foundation.

 Around 2011-2013, the AMA played a key role in the Fair Imports Alliance, along with the Australian Retailers Association, Australian Sporting Goods Association, Australian Booksellers Association, Australian Fishing Trade Association, Australian Toy Association, Bicycle Industries Australia, Photo Marketing Association, and the Retail Cycle Traders Association.
 The group lobbied for changes to the Low Value Importation Threshold.

 In November 2018, ABC Television aired Don't Stop the Music, a three-part series which documented the launch and progress of a music program in a primary school in an underprivileged area of Perth.
 The AMA promoted the series and project on their website.

 In 2018–2019, the AMA made submissions to the House of Representatives Standing Committee on Communications and the Arts Inquiry into the Australian Music Industry.
 The report was published in March 2019.
-In 2024 the AMA made submissions and gave evidence at the Inquiry into the challenges and opportunities within the Australian live music industryand the Joint Select Committee on Arts and Music Education and Training in New South Wales.
+In 2024 the AMA made submissions and gave evidence at the Inquiry into the challenges and opportunities within the Australian live music industry and the Joint Select Committee on Arts and Music Education and Training in New South Wales.

 The AMA interacts with other industry associations in the music industry, retail industry, and small business.
 It is a member of COSBOA (Council of Small Business Australia).

 In July 2023 the AMA announced an affiliation with the National Retail Association.
 This gives the organisation free access to the National Retail Association's support and services, including a hotline that gives advice and provides resources on matters such as rates of pay, leave entitlements, dealing with complaints about discrimination or sexual harassment, and many other issues.

 The association maintains and supplies statistics on the sale of musical instruments; for example, it reported that there had been a surge in the importation of ukeleles during the COVID-19 pandemic in Australia in 2020, and that Australia imports most of its pianos (7,416 in 2017).